pogzyb/deploy-flask-into-aws-with-terraform/README.md

-# flask-postgres
+# flask-postgres (+ Docker and Terraform!)
-Simple Flask API with a Postgres Database
+Simple Flask Application with a Postgres Database (Containerized with Docker and deployable with Terraform)!

 #### Setup (Flask-app/Docker only):
 1. Install Docker Desktop: https://docs.docker.com/docker-for-mac/install/